A new office for francophone Africa

-Outside of our Ashinaga Africa Initiative, our office in Dakar offers scholarships for orphans to study at private higher education institutes in Dakar.
+Outside of our Ashinaga Africa Initiative, our office in Dakar offers scholarships for orphans to complete their primary education, in collaboration with their guardians, and at the higher education level, to study at private institutes in Dakar and in some regions.
 We also promote and facilitate scholarship opportunities offered to orphaned young people by partner high schools in Japan.
-We hope to be able to expand both of these programs over the coming years.

 From 2016, Ashinaga Senegal has begun further research into the needs of the local community.
-Through this research, we hope to find effective community-based methods to support orphaned children and single mothers around Dakar.
+Through this research, we hope to find effective community-based methods to support orphaned children and their guardians around Dakar.

 We aim to eventually provide a range of community projects to support orphaned children and young people of all ages, as well as the local community, how much like we do at our sister facility Ashinaga Uganda.